 For this application, data is semi-structured and varies greatly by API source.
 The data is updated very frequently, which would require many JOIN operations or schema migrations for a normalised relational database.
-Non-relational databases, on the other hand, offer flexibility for heterogeneous transport data with different attributes, are more suitable for real-time data ingestion & retrieval due to low-latency reads & writes, and can support on-demand scaling without the need for the manual intervention required by relational databases to be scaled up; a non-relational database structure was selected for this reason.
+Non-relational databases, on the other hand, offer flexibility for heterogeneous transport data with different attributes, are more suitable for real-time data ingestion & retrieval due to low-latency reads & writes, and can support on-demand scaling without the need for the manual intervention required by relational databases to be scaled up.